 UN Agencies

 Background: The UN in Tanzania is one of eight countries implementing the Delivering as One (DAO) reform.
 Under this initiative, the UN plans, implements and reports as one in order to achieve greater coherence, effectiveness and efficiency.
 The mechanism to achieve this is the UN Development Assistance Plan (UNDAP) which is the UN’s business plan for Tanzania.
-UNDAP II runs concurrently with the Government’s second Five Year Development Plan (FYDP 2015-2021), and WFP’s planning will be in alignment with both processes through the CSP Activities in UNDAP II are clustered into four Thematic Result Groups (TRGs), namely, Inclusive Growth, Healthy Nation, Resilience, Democratic Governance, Human Rights and Gender Equality.
+UNDAP II runs concurrently with the Government’s second Five Year Development Plan (FYDP 2015-2021), and WFP’s planning will be in alignment with both processes through the CSP.
+Activities in UNDAP II are clustered into four Thematic Result Groups (TRGs), namely, Inclusive Growth, Healthy Nation, Resilience, Democratic Governance, Human Rights and Gender Equality.
 WFP chairs the Resilience TRG.
+The Resilience TRG addresses (i) Environment and Disaster Risk Reduction; and (ii) Refugees and Migrants.
+Under UNDAP I, WFP was engaged in the following Programme Working Groups: (i) Economic Growth; (ii) Social Protection; (iii) Emergencies; (iv) Nutrition and (v) Refugees.

 Some donors are using One UN as a funding mechanism, including Canada, Finland, Ireland, Norway, Sweden and Switzerland.

 Goal: Have a prominent role in the UN Development Group that allows WFP to leverage collaboration and funding opportunities in line with mutual objectives.